 Now, let’s see how to link an existing local Git repository to a remote GitHub repository.
-If you go back to your GitHub repository then you can notice something like the below:
+If you go back to your GitHub repository, you can notice something like the following:

 Connect Local Repository with GitHub Remote Repository

-In this section, we will try to link your local repository to the GitHub repository.
-So to do this follow the below steps:
+This section will try to link your local repository to the GitHub repository.
+To do this, follow the below steps:

-The very first thing we have to do is go to the git repository which you want to link. and from that folder, you have to open the git bash.
+The very first thing we have to do is go to the git repository that you want to link. and from that folder, you have to open the git bash.

-Before you make any changes, it’s a good idea to check if the repository is clean and if there is nothing outstanding by using the git status command.
+Before making any changes, it’s a good idea to check if the repository is clean and if nothing is outstanding by using the git status command.

-After executing the git remote command there is no output because there is no linked repository as of now.
-So if you look below the pic or you can check this on your git repository, there itself it is mentioned about how you can connect to your GitHub repository.
+After executing the git remote command, there is no output because there is no linked repository as of now.
+So, if you look at the pic or you can check this on your Git repository, there itself it is mentioned how you can connect to your GitHub repository.